agency-ai-solutions/mcp-tools-deployment-template/README.md

 # MCP Tools Template

+A template for quickly creating and deploying your own MCP servers.
+It allows you to:

+1. Quickly create completely custom MCP server just by chatting with AI IDEs.
+2. Add pre-built open source MCP servers to your project from MCP marketplaces.

-A template for quickly creating MCP tools using AI IDEs and deploying them to production in just a few clicks!
+This template deployes all of them at once on railway in just a few clicks!

 ## 🚀 Step-by-Step Guide